 Illness and health have an impact on our lives and communities, and vice versa.
 COVID-19 is no exception--the ways we gather and interact with one another directly enable transmission of this disease, and steps to mitigate disease spread have ripple effects in our lives.
 Earlier in this module, you read about the disproportionate impact of the pandemic on communities of color and incarcerated persons, as well as the interventions being undertaken to address housing insecurity.
 Race, incarceration, and housing are just three of the many social determinants of health, and we encourage you to continue to explore the role of social determinants of health in this pandemic in this section.
-In particular, we encourage you to consider how infectious diseases and societal responses to them disproportionately impact folks experiencing:
+In particular, we encourage you to consider how infectious diseases and societal responses to them disproportionately impact those experiencing:

 Insecure immigration status